The Definition of Terms

 Section.
 A division of a course for instruction.
 A course may be taught in one or more sections or classes, depending on enrollment in the course.

 Semester hour.
 Unit of measurement of college work.
-One semester hour is normally equivalent to one hour of class work or from two to six hours of laboratory work per week for a semester.
+One semester hour is normally equivalent to one hour of class work or from two to six hours of laboratory work per week for a term

 Seminar.
 A small group of advanced students engaged in special study under the guidance of a faculty member.